StevenClontz/clontz.org/pages/puzzles/puzzle-types.md

 But that might be hard (and we could make it completely infeasible by upping the number to a thousand, or million users).
-In that case, players are forced into making the clever observation that each person can have 99 other friends, but that's double-counting friendships, so we should divide that number by two:
+In that case, players are forced into making the clever observation that each of the 100 users can have 99 other friends, but since that's double-counting friendships we should divide this product by two:

 \\[
 \frac{100\times 99}{2}=4950